Kartaverse/Reactor-Docs/docs/reactor.md

 Please check out the included help guide named "Manual Reactor Installation for BMD Resolve.txt" that is included with the reactor manual install zip archive for more details.

+### Installation Steps

+If you have non-ASCII (accented or Unicode characters) in your user account's home folder name you can try installing Reactor manually into a custom location that avoids the use of extended characters in the filepath.

+1. Manually create the following "Reactor" folder using the Windows Explorer/macOS Finder folder browsing window at a location like:

+		Windows:
+		C:\Reactor\

+		macOS:
+		/Users/Shared/Reactor/

+		Linux:
+		/opt/Reactor/

+	Note - You need to ensure the base Reactor folder has writable disk-permissions.

+	Note - You will still have Reactor usage issues if you are using a localized language (like on a Japanese based computer system) that represents the operating system's folder separator "slash" character with a multi-byte character instead of a typical ASCII forward or back slash.
+If the folder separator is shown as symbol like "¥" you will not be able to use the Reactor installation techniques presented in this guide.

+2. Download a zipped copy of a working Reactor Package Manager folder named "`reactor-manual-install.zip`".

+3. Expand the contents of the "`reactor-manual-install.zip`" archive into the Reactor folder you created in step 1.

+4. Add the Reactor Pathmaps to the "PathMap" section in the Fusion Settings/Preferences window:

+		From: Scripts:
+		To: UserPaths:Scripts;Reactor:System/Scripts

+		From: UserPaths:
+		To: UserData:;AllData:;Fusion:;Reactor:Deploy

+		From: Reactor:
+		(Windows) To: C:\Reactor\
+		(macOS) To: /Users/Shared/Reactor/
+		(Linux) To: /opt/Reactor/

+	Note - Make sure to include a final trailing slash on the end of the filepath you enter for "`To:`" PathMap!

+5. In Resolve/Resolve Studio you should be able to open the Reactor window using the "`Workspace > Scripts > Reactor > Open Reactor...`" menu item.

+	In Fusion Studio you should be able to open the Reactor window using the "`Script > Reactor > Open Reactor...`" menu item.

+6. If you want to explore 100% offline "air-gapped" Reactor atom package installs, then check out the zipped atom package workflow which goes by the name of "atomz".
+This technique allows zipped atom files to be dragged from the desktop folder into the Nodes view work area.

+	The Atomz workflows are supported through the "Scripts:/Comp/Atomz/Atomz Expand.py" and "Comfig:/DragDrop/Atomz Expand DragDrop.fu" files that are included with the manual reactor install.

+	You require a copy of Python v3.x to be installed and working with Resolve Studio/Fusion Studio to be able to use the Atomz Expand tools.
+This should typically be a copy of Python v3.6 - v3.10 that you downloaded from the official Python org's website.
+You need to make sure Python is added to the system's PATH environment variable on Windows.

+	To learn more about Atomz zipped packages check out:
+	[Steakunderwater Forum | [DEV] Reactor Zipped Atomz Thread](https://www.steakunderwater.com/wesuckless/viewtopic.php?p=44883#p44883)

+	Note -  If you do not have Python installed, you will likely see drag and drop functionality is reduced in Resolve.
+The solution to this is to either install Python, or to remove the "Config:/DragDrop/Atomz Expand DragDrop.fu" file which depends on Python existing on the system to operate.

+	Note - The Reactor Online atoms package listing website has a "Download" section for each of the atoms.
+You can use this zipped archive with the "Atomz Expand" scripts to install your atom content later on, in an offline fashion.